pp4rs/2022-uzh/docs/conduct.md

 You are responsible for making the course a safe and comfortable space for everyone.
 Everyone in our community shares this responsibility.
-Instructors are not around the to observe all interactions relevant to our course so we cannot enforce the code of conduct without your help.
+Instructors are not around the to observe all interactions relevant to our course, so we cannot enforce the code of conduct without your help.
 The consequences for the course community of not reporting bad behavior outweigh the consequences for one person of reporting it.

 ### Where and how to report